jnoller/sisyphus/README.md

 > sisyphus prepare -H <host>
 ```

-`<host>` is the IP address or FQDN of your remote host.
+Where `<host>` is the IP address or FQDN of your remote host.

-Make sure your SSH key is correctly configured.
+Remember to make sure your SSH key is correctly configured (see [rocket platform dev instance docs][1]).

-Sisyphus will automatically detect if the remote host is Linux or Windows.
+Notes:
-It will immediately disconnect but the preparation will continue on the host.
+- You do not need to define the host type, Sisyphus will automatically detect if the remote host is Linux or Windows.
-This is to avoid the job being interrupted by a network issue, due to a VPN hiccup for example.
+- It will immediately disconnect from the host but the preparation will continue on the host asynchronously protecting against local system, network or vpn issues.

 Logs for the Conda and, on Windows, both CUDA jobs are saved on the remote host in the work directory.
 On Linux this is at `/tmp/sisyphus`, and on Windows it's at `C:\sisyphus`.